gcpearse/carbon-intensity-api-interface/README.md

 The CarboMonitor API interface makes requests to the **Official Carbon Intensity API for Great Britain** to bring you up to date information about the country's carbon intensity.

-CarboMonitor currents returns data from the API across three different sections:
+CarboMonitor currently returns data from the API across three different sections:

 ### Current Carbon Intensity